tbringloe/WGS-NOVAC/README.md

 Several directories are also provided to manage files during the run.
 The script should be run from the root folder.
 The R scripts leverage the "Here" package, which swaps in your system file paths so as to avoid hang ups on novel systems.
 The various folder pathways have various purposes, such as store workflow scripts, hold temporary folders, final output for various analyses, ect.
 Details are provided below.

 ### Provided files
-**IDX/**-index folder for the reference genome, used by bowtie2 for mapping reads.

-**NOVOPlasty/** - contains subfolders and NOVOPlasty perl script that assemble organellar genomes (not my script, see dependencies below).
-The main workflow script will create new subfolders within the relevant folder stream (mito or plastid) to store input and output files for individual sample assemblies.

-**R_code/** - contains several R scripts that generate plots at various workflow checkpoints.
-These include vcfQC scripts, which plot aspects of the raw and filtered VCF files the user should scrutinize for quality control purposes, including distributions in quality score, read depth/site and /individual, missingness/site and /individual, minor allele frequencies, and heterozygosity.
-R scripts are also provided to plot admixture (provided by GitHub user joanam; speciationgenomics/scripts) and PCA results.

-**read_files/** - read files are deposited in read_files/raw.

-**reference_genome/** - a reference genome is stored here

-**sorted_bam/** - sorted BAM files are stored here during the workflow
+**01-07.XXX.R** - these are R scripts used by the workflow to plot results

-**tmp/** - some temporary files are stored here during the workflow before being deleted

-**vcf/** - final vcf files are stored here

-**vcf_analyses/** - contains several subfolders where analytical output is stored
+**READme.txt** - contains important instructions regarding how to setup the environment prior to analysis

+**config_mito.txt & config_plastid.txt** - these are modified config files used by NOVOPlasty for de novo organellar genome assembly

+**TAXA_BLOCK** - a template used to modify nexus files before analysis by splitstree (if the user is using this option)

+**to_exe_XXX** - configuration files also used by splitstree if the user is running this in the HPC environment

-**WGS_NOVAC_14iii22.slurm** - the main workflow slurm script submitted via sbatch in an HPC environment
+**WGS_NOVAC_20iv22.slurm** - the main workflow slurm script submitted via sbatch in an HPC environment

 ## Methods
 The workflow automates the compilation of variant positions across genomic compartments, leveraging preexisting programs.
 The user must open the slurm script and establish all the variable settings outlined at the beginning of the workflow.
 The HPC job should also be configured to match some of these setting, i.e. number of threads requested.
 A modest amount of memory should also be requested depending on the scale of the datasets, and can be increased if memory runs out and the job is killed.
+Below are example inputs that appear at the beginning of the slurm script.

 ```
 ################################################User inputs#############################################################
-##Number of threads for analysis
+##General information for running workflow
-threads=1 #be sure to specify this in the slurm script
+threads=32 #be sure to specify this in the slurm script
-EXAMPLE_SAMPLE=AT002 #put an example sample name here for compilation step (uses this sample to extract contig names)
+EXAMPLE_SAMPLE=01_HP-9_HalibutPoint #put an example sample name here for nuclear variant compilation step (uses this sample to extract contig names)
-FILE=AE_test #an informative prefix to carry through analyses
+FILE=GoA_test #an informative prefix to carry through analyses

 ##User inputs following file settings
-reference_genome=alaria_v3.fasta
+reference_nuclear_genome=alaria_v3.fasta
+reference_mitochondrial_genome=Alaria_marginata_HP-3_M_GoA.fasta
+reference_chloroplast_genome=Alaria_marginata_HP-3_P_GoA.fasta
-repeat_regions=taxa_hardmask.bed # optional file to specify repeat regions to exclude from VCF file
+repeat_regions=Alaria_repeats.bed # optional file to specify repeat regions to exclude from VCF file
 mito_seed=Alaria_COI.fasta
 plastid_seed=Alaria_rbcL.fasta
 ploidy=2 # specify ploidy of the read datasets for the mpileup step of the nuclear variant positions; if the dataset is a mix of haploid and diploid individuals, you will need to specify this manually in the samples_list file used at the bcftools mpileup step